move-fast/BuzzSDK_Docs/Android/README.md

 ## Use the SDK

-You interact with the SDK use the singleton Buzz instance that you get via `Buzz.getInstance()`.
+You interact with the SDK using the singleton Buzz instance that you get via `Buzz.getInstance()`.
 The call will fail if you haven't initialized the SDK before.
 You can register listeners or call any of the other public methods on that Buzz instance.
 In order to display the SDK UI together with you Activity, call `addOrShowDeck()` in your Activity's `onResume()` method.
 It does not matter if you call that method several times - the call will be ignored if the SDK is